jcontini/old-jekyll-site/_posts/2016-12-28-Root-Nexus-6P-Android-Nougat.md

 ---
-title: Rooting a Nexus 6P on Android 7.1.1 [NMF26F]
+title: Rooting a Nexus 6P on Android Nougat
 ---

 I looked at a handful of guides, but many pointed to outdated information (such as using ```fastboot oem unlock``` instead of ```fastboot flashing unlock```) which prevents any practical attempt at rooting a vanilla 6P.
 Here's what worked for me.